design-automation/gs-json/README.md

   * EDGE = a line or curve bounded by start and end VERTICES.
   * WIRE = a set of one or more connected EDGES, either open or closed.
 * 2D Topology
-  * FACE = a surface bounded by a closed WIRE, with zero or more holes each bounded by a closed WIRE.
+  * FACE = a face bounded by a closed WIRE, with zero or more holes each bounded by a closed WIRE.
+  * SHELL = a set of one or more connected FACES, either open or closed.

+VERTICES, WIRES and SHELLS can be instantiated as geometric entities.

 ### Wire Entities
 Each WIRE has: